Seb943/Markov4Tennis/README.md

 # Markov4Tennis
 :information_source: An R script to modelize a tennis match with Markov chains.
-The only parameters are the point winning probabilities on serve for a point (2 probabilities : one for p1 and one for p2).
-Future work :
-- Adapt the code to various sports
-- Create evolving models of Markov Chains (i.e. if the player 1 won the first set then he might be less likely to win the second set, hence we could adapt the model depending on the result of the first games)

-:information_source: Markov Chains explained visually [1]
+Want to know more about Markov Chains ?
+See [1] for a quick visual overview :100::100:

 :information_source: Functionalities :
 - Compute winning probabilities for a game, a set, a tie-break and a match